 - Department/College Resources

 As a PI, the first thing you’ll want to do is to determine who your departmental research administrator is.
 Many departments, colleges, and centers have a person within those units responsible for helping you with the administrative aspects of your proposal and award.
-This person typically serves as your liaison to SPA, allowing you to focus more on the science of your project rather than on administrative tasks, such as creating budgets and completing forms.
+This person typically serves as your liaison to OSP, allowing you to focus more on the science of your project rather than on administrative tasks, such as creating budgets and completing forms.
 If you are unsure who this person is, ask your department head or director.
 Get to know this person, as he/she will be a valuable resource to you.
 If you find out you do not have such a person, give us a call, and we’ll be happy to help you find this type of assistance.

 - Research Toolkit

-SPA has developed a new online guide, the Research Toolkit, to assist MSU research personnel in navigating the research enterprise.
+OSP has developed a new online guide, the Research Toolkit, to assist MSU research personnel in navigating the research enterprise.
 The toolkit addresses the steps involved with submitting, conducting, closing, and disseminating results of a research study, and includes links to institutional, state, and federal resources and regulations.

 - Cayuse 424 Proposal Development System